Simple Survey in-app message

 For definitions of survey metrics, refer to the Report Metrics Glossary and filter by “In-App Message”.

-Check out Reporting & Analytics for a breakdown of your campaign metrics.
+Check out In-app message reporting for a breakdown of your campaign metrics.

 Selected choices will automatically flow through to Currents, under the In-App Message Click Events